cecleeds/cecleeds.github.io/pages/_connect/2021-01-07-membership.md

 Anybody who is willing to commit to being part of our church family, can commit to our beliefs about God, the bible and Jesus, and respect our doctrinal distinctives.

-If you have any questions or would like to become a member, please get in touch.
+If you have any questions or would like to become a member, please get in touch by completing our get connected form below.

 <div class="text-center">
   <a class="button accent-button" href="/beliefs/">Our beliefs</a>
+  <a class="button accent-button" href="{{ page.href }}">Get connected</a>
 </div>